The Lord of the Rings Locations in the Nelson Tasman Region

-5 Fun Facts about the Making of The Lord of the Rings & The Hobbit in Nelson Tasman
+5 Fun Facts About the Making of The Lord of the Rings and The Hobbit in Nelson Tasman

 - Stephen Hunter, who plays Bombur in The Hobbit trilogy, famously said that filming on the Pelorus River was his favourite time on set